janynnegomes/simple-app-automated-testing-sample/README.md

 ## Use cases

 1. As an user, i need to save little tasks to organize my activities.
-An task must have an title and optionaly an description.
+The task must have a title and optionaly a description.
 2. As an user, i need to see all my tasks in a list.
 3. As an user, i need to edit an task.
-I must keep an title.
+I must keep a title.
-4. As an user, i need to discard(remove) an task from list.
+4. As an user, i need to discard(remove) a task from list.
 5. As an user, i need to mark the task as done.

 ## Development server